Ella Mae Johnson

 Ella Mae Cheeks Johnson (January 13, 1904 – March 22, 2010) was an American social worker, activist and author.
 She received national recognition in 2009 when, at 105 years old, she travelled to Washington D.C. to attend the inauguration of U.S. President Barack Obama.

-Biography

 Early life

 Johnson was born Ella Mae Smith on January 13, 1904, in Dallas, Texas.
 She never met her father, and she became an orphan when her mother died of tuberculosis when she was four years old.
 She was raised by her neighbors, the Davis family.

 She was the salutatorian of her high school, Dallas Colored High School.

 Johnson was able to attend college through several scholarships and a job as a waitress at a YMCA tearoom, enrolling at Fisk University in 1921.
 As a student, she attended a commencement speech by W. E. B. Du Bois.
 She received a bachelor's degree in French from Fisk University, though she graduated six months later than expected after participating in a semester boycott of the school led by Du Bois.